 Using a variety of techniques, Sangui Bio is focused identifying disease-specific biomarkers.
 We aim to do this by using proprietary methods to fractionate liquid blood and dried blood samples, thereby producing large protein datasets.
 This, combined with clinical and lifestyle data presents a rich tapestry of health.

 Figure 1.
-Schematic of how Sangui Bio processes blood to produce a broad range of samples for the purposes of biomarker discovery including RBC lysates and protein released with and without our proprietary protease inhibitor system (PI).
+Schematic of how Sangui Bio processes blood to produce a broad range of samples for the purposes of biomarker discovery including RBC fractions and dried blood samples.
 The image of a flask identifies the samples that are analysed following production.

 At home patient-centric longitudinal sampling is ideal for addressing target discovery requirements using a multi-omics approach.
 The Sangui Bio platform incorporates proprietary methods that enable rapid analysis using cutting edge laboratory techniques and we have obtained excellent results from both fresh and frozen samples.
 Sample preparation is low cost and is readily scalable for large patient cohorts.